Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 Webflow offers a cheaper plan without CMS.
 That works well if you don’t need blogs or regular updates.

-First-Time costs
+First-time costs

 WordPress